 Get Legal Advice Before Signing an Arbitration Agreement

 As you can see, arbitration agreements are often quite sweeping in scope–and that is often to the detriment of the employee.
 That is why you should always exercise caution before signing such a contract.
-If you have any questions or concerns about your legal rights and need to speak with a qualified New York employment law attorney, contact the Law Offices of Mahir S. Nisar, Attorney at Law, today.
+If you have any questions or concerns about your legal rights and need to speak with a qualified New York employment attorney, contact the Law Offices of Nisar Law Group, P.C., today.